stormofice/custom-test-import/README.md

 This repository contains a tool to import custom tests from [aud-custom-tests](https://github.com/stormofice/aud-custom-tests) without any effort.

 ---
+## Usage
+Download the .jar and execute it

 ## Configuration
 * Configuration
   * BASE_FOLDER